Celebrities appearing in crass, potentially embarrassing, or shoddy commercials that only air in a place far away from their normal stomping grounds.

 Some celebrities are also willing to do foreign commercials as a way of keeping themselves visible in that market, when they don't have a movie being released over there at the time.
 Doing talk shows and TV appearances in their home country is feasible since they don't have to travel very far.
 Doing talk shows in a hundred different nations every other month would be nearly impossible.
 With a commercial, they only have to shoot it once, and it will be aired fairly often.

-- Brad Pitt is an interesting case, given that he may possibly be the biggest example of this trope.
-Pitt starred in many Japanese-only commercials in the 90's for jeans, Toyota and Honda cars, cell phones, coffee...you name it.
+- Brad Pitt starred in many Japanese-only commercials in the 90's for jeans, Toyota and Honda cars, cell phones, coffee...you name it.
 However, he's been doing this since he broke into major film roles, and seems to genuinely respect the advertisers he markets for (to the point of recording a one-off song for the Edwin Jeans clothing company, of which he was a mascot for many years).

 - Britney Spears once shilled for Mikakuto gummy candy by doing corny dance routines.

 - Charles Bronson was doing this as far back as 1970: "Mmm...
 Mandom!"
-(And nobody would remember it if it weren't for Lucky Star.)
+(And nobody would remember it if it weren't for Lucky Star.)note

-- Harrison Ford in a series of Japanese ads for Uncharted 3.
+- Harrison Ford in a series of Japanese ads for Uncharted 3: Drake's Deception.

 - Jean Reno did a commercial for a canned coffee drink in full Viking regalia, including a horned helmet.

-- Reno did it again, but this time playing Doraemon of all things to promote Toyota's "Fun To Drive Again" series of ads where it shows the Doraemon characters 20 years later.
-Reno appears in 2 of 3 ads so far in the series.
+- Reno did it again, but this time playing Doraemon, of all things, to promote Toyota's "Fun To Drive Again" series of ads where it shows the Doraemon characters 20 years later.
+Reno appears in the TV commercial series starting with the 2nd commercial.
 See the ads here.

 - This seems to be the sole reason why Nicolas Cage starred in a series of commercials for Sankyo Pachinko machines.
 The set of commercials (which, among other incidents, include him singing a heartfelt ballad about the joys of pachinko, gasping in awe and yelling in triumph when a group of triplets ask him for an autograph, and banging heads with pachinko-headed "moonmen" in the desert) includes Cage acting entirely in the "kooky" persona he's cultivated over the years - one seems to think that he knows he's in on the joke, and is just doing it to fund his outstanding mortgage payments.